Jimbo994/ProgrammeerProject/PROCESS.md

 Also changed two normal arrayadapters for firebaselistadapters.
 Saved a lot of code!
 If only i found out about this way earlier.

+#day 23
+Started refactoring.
+Swapped last old listview adapter for firebaselistadapter.
+This meant I could delete two customadapters.
+Which was a bit painful because I put some time in that.
+Refactored a lot of code.
+Could skip a lot.
+Also deleted FirebaseHelper because it seems better to leave it in the activities instead of putting it in a seperate java.
+Fixed a bug where if i would switch to myaccount activity after making a new group I would be signed in with the last added person to the group. which was odd.